SQ77/trackIt/README.md

 - **Habit Streaks** – Stay motivated with streak tracking.
 - **Calendar Heatmap View** – Visualize your progress over time.
 - **Engaging UI & Gamification** – Unlock achievements and enjoy a delightful tracking experience.
 - **Offline Support** – Works completely offline with local storage.
+- **Dark Mode** – Enjoy a comfortable experience with a dark theme.

 <a id="tech-stack"></a>